 her previously most recent

-At her website, some of her articles and Studio KM publications are available for free download.
-Included are ones discussing a horizontal cable, two color electronic cable.
-11/12/15 Please note: site now requires subscription and login, links as posted here as they are will fail to connect.
+On her website, some of her articles and Studio KM publications are available for free download.
+Included are ones discussing a horizontal cable, two-color electronic cable.
+11/12/15 Please note: the site now requires subscription and login, links, as posted here as they are, will fail to connect.

-In creating large scale cables in the pasts tension changes, supplemental threads, and other ways to compensate for moving larger number of stitches on a metal bed (things start to get hairy when crosses become larger than 4X4) have been discussed.
+In creating large-scale cables in the past tension changes, supplemental threads, and other ways to compensate for moving a larger number of stitches on a metal bed (things start to get hairy when crosses become larger than 4X4) have been discussed.
 An interesting, clear, possible solution to produce textures or macro cables such as in this piece

 may be found in her books and may be viewed in her youtube video.
 Handknit interpretations that also add lace to the mix may be found in Shirley Paden‘s portfolio photos of garments, she is the author of

 Cables seem to be in vogue once again in myriad permutations.
 They pose some interesting issues when created in machine knitting.
 Interweave Knits Winter 2011 published an article on “Cables 101” that includes a way to color code and graph cable crossings.
-Some complex variants for those who like KM hand techniques may be found at Knit, not Knit , their courses here.
-“Back in the day” of regular, world wide machine knitting seminars several authors provided collections of machine knit cables including George Le Warre at Passap universities (copyrighted, George presently in England).
+“Back in the day” of regular, worldwide machine knitting seminars, several authors provided collections of machine-knit cables including George Le Warre at Passap universities (copyrighted, George presently in England).

-When color coding information for referencing as one works, it is possible to be generous with symbols or edit down to bare elements.
+When color-coding information for referencing as one knits, it is possible to be generous with symbols or edit down to bare elements.
 For example, one way to approach a schematic follows below, where knit stitches are illustrated as well as cable crossings.
-Red indicates stitches moved to the front, and the green indicates those traveling to back in each cable set.
-In hand knitting vertical or horizontal bars would represent knit and purl stitches.
+Red indicates stitches moved to the front, and the green indicates those traveling to the back in each cable set.
+In hand knitting, vertical or horizontal bars would represent knit and purl stitches.
 Since these are identical in this HK graph, they could all be eliminated

 B the isolated repeat